ovoke-o/Team-Communication-Solution-on-AWS/README.md

 ## Scenario: Solving the Team communication and instant messaging problem

-<p>Team communication and instant messaging solutions are an integral part of any business environment today.
-As of 2020, the total number of users of Slack and Microsoft Teams exceeded 20 million.
-Some organizations might have compliance policies in place which do not allow them to use services managed by third parties.
-They will prefer solutions that can be managed and hosted on servers controlled by them.
-The same will extend to communication solutions as well.</p>
+<p>Implemented a team communication solution using Mattermost and AWS.
+This is a scalable solution that can be hosted on a public cloud, with its servers, storage etc. completely managed and controlled by an IT team in accordance with a company’s governance and security requirements.</p>

 ---